rhythmagency/rhythm.drop/src/Rhythm.Drop.Models/readme.md

 # Rhythm.Drop.Models

-This package has the common and core models used by the rest of _Rhythm.Drop_.
+This package has the common models used by the rest of _Rhythm.Drop_.